ayoub-bousetta/Cathedis_WooCommerce-Plugin/README.md

 ## About the Plugin

-This Plugin was created to connect Cathedis.ma 'Shipping and mailing service in Casablanca' with Lamacom Maroc E-commerce website in user-friendly way (WooCommerce Plugin).
+This Plugin was created to connect Cathedis.ma 'Shipping and mailing service in Morocco' with Lamacom Maroc E-commerce website in user-friendly way (WooCommerce Plugin).

 ## Main Tasks/Funcs tracking.